Fluoxetine cataracts

 Genetic predisposition: Some people may have a genetic predisposition to developing cataracts, which can be exacerbated by the use of medications like fluoxetine.

-See also Drug contraindications fluoxetine
+See also Switching from fluoxetine to celexa

 It is important to discuss any concerns about the development of cataracts with your healthcare provider, especially if you are taking fluoxetine or other medications that may increase the risk of cataract formation.